-Today's Progressive CISO

-With a remit for keeping their organizations safe, Chief Information Security Officers (CISOs) have typically been perceived as cautious and defensively minded.
-Such was their aversion to risk that sometimes in the past they have even been caricatured by colleagues as "the Department of No." But new research from Netskope has found that this image is outdated.
-In a survey of 1,031 CISOs across five countries (U.S., U.K., France, Germany, Japan), covering sectors from industrial to retail, we found a very different story-one that should help prompt reassessment from CISOs' boardroom colleagues.
+Today's Progressive CISO With a remit for keeping their organizations safe, CISOs have typically been perceived as cautious and defensively minded.
+Such was their aversion to risk that sometimes in the past they have even been caricatured by colleagues as "the Department of No.".
+But new research from Netskope has found this image is outdated.
+In a survey of 1,031 CISOs across five countries, covering sectors from industrial (including manufacturing, automotive, logistics, and critical national infrastructure) to retail, finance, and healthcare, we found a very different story-one that should help prompt reassessment from CISOs' boardroom colleagues.
 Put simply, the CISO role is changing rapidly.
 That was the verdict of close to two-thirds of CISOs (65%) in a Netskope survey, confirmed by their responses to questions on topics from their risk appetite to their relationships with colleagues.
+In the industrial sector, this number was very similar, at 61%.
 More specifically, CISOs have moved beyond the old-fashioned clichés that used to surround their jobs.
 They no longer view their main responsibility as trying to minimize risk by blocking innovation or turning their organizations into impenetrable fortresses.
-Indeed, 62% say they no longer want to be pigeonholed as the "bringer of bad news" in their companies.
+Indeed, within the industrial sector, over half of CISOs (57%) say they no longer want to be pigeonholed as the "bringer of bad news" in their companies.
 Instead, CISOs increasingly relish the central role that digital technologies give them in modern enterprises.
 They embrace the new possibilities these create for driving innovation and generating business impact.
 In short, there's a new kind of progressive CISO at work today, forging new paths ahead, and working to ensure balance for their organizations.

-62% of CISOs say they no longer want to be pigeonholed as the "bringer of bad news" in their companies
+75% of industrial CISOs say they no longer want to be pigeonholed as the "bringer of bad news" in their companies Country Spotlight

-Country Spotlight